FaidraA/Evolution_model_identification/README.md

-# Evolution model detection in synthetic and real-world networks
+# Evolution model identification in synthetic and real-world networks

 This repository contains all files related to the Empirical Study part of the diploma thesis titled "Evolution model identification in synthetic and real-world networks".